captn3m0/captn3m0.github.com/pages/dns-privacy.md

 1. Maintaining security of the Infrastructure hosting it.
 2. Upholding privacy of the users using it.
 3. Being transparent about its operations.
-4. While running inside Indian Jurisdiction.
+4. While running within Indian Jurisdiction.

 [trr]: https://wiki.mozilla.org/Security/DOH-resolver-policy
 [do]: https://www.digitalocean.com/docs/platform/availability-matrix/